Anethole

 Anethole (also known as anise camphor) is an organic compound that is widely used as a flavoring substance.
-It is a derivative of phenylpropene, a type of aromatic compound that occurs widely in nature, in essential oils.
+It is a derivative of the aromatic compound allylbenzene and occurs widely in the essential oils of plants.
 It is in the class of phenylpropanoid organic compounds.
 It contributes a large component of the odor and flavor of anise and fennel (both in the botanical family Apiaceae), anise myrtle (Myrtaceae), liquorice (Fabaceae), magnolia blossoms, and star anise (Schisandraceae).
-Closely related to anethole is its isomer estragole, abundant in tarragon (Asteraceae) and basil (Lamiaceae), that has a flavor reminiscent of anise.
+Closely related to anethole is its isomer estragole, which is abundant in tarragon (Asteraceae) and basil (Lamiaceae), and has a flavor reminiscent of anise.
 It is a colorless, fragrant, mildly volatile liquid.
 Anethole is only slightly soluble in water but exhibits high solubility in ethanol.
-This trait causes certain anise-flavored liqueurs to become opaque when diluted with water; the ouzo effect.
+This trait causes certain anise-flavored liqueurs to become cloudy when diluted with water; this is called the ouzo effect.

 Structure and production

 Anethole is an aromatic, unsaturated ether related to lignols.
 It exists as both cis–trans isomers (see also E–Z notation), involving the double bond outside the ring.
 The more abundant isomer, and the one preferred for use, is the trans or E isomer.

 Like related compounds, anethole is poorly soluble in water.
 Historically, this property was used to detect adulteration in samples.

 Most anethole is obtained from turpentine-like extracts from trees.
 Of only minor commercial significance, anethole can also be isolated from essential oils.

-Currently Banwari Chemicals Pvt Ltd situated in Bhiwadi, Rajasthan, India is the leading manufacuterer of Anethole.
+Currently Banwari Chemicals Pvt Ltd situated in Bhiwadi, Rajasthan, India is the leading manufacturer of anethole.
 It is prepared commercially from 4-methoxypropiophenone, which is prepared from anisole.

 Uses

 Flavoring

 Anethole is distinctly sweet, measuring 13 times sweeter than sugar.
-It is perceived as being pleasant to the taste even at higher concentrations.
+It is perceived as being pleasant to the taste by many even at higher concentrations.
 It is used in alcoholic drinks ouzo, rakı, anisette and absinthe, among others.
-It is also used in seasoning and confectionery applications, oral hygiene products, and in small quantities in natural berry flavors.
+It is also used in seasoning and confectionery applications, such as German Lebkuchen, oral hygiene products, and in small quantities in natural berry flavors.